justin-john/aws-lambda-git-integrator/README.md

 * zip   (This might be preinstalled as starter kit of OS)

 #### GET STARTED
-* Create an aws Lambda Function/ Should have an existing lambda function that needs git integration.
+* Create an AWS Lambda Function or Should have an existing AWS Lambda function that needs git integration.
-* Copy `lambda` and `githooks` of this repo in a folder with same name as your AWS Lambda Function name.
+* Copy `lambda` and `githooks` of this repository in a folder with same name as your AWS Lambda Function name.
-* Initialize new git repository and set up all local git configs and create a remote GIT repository.
+* Initialize an new git repository and set up all local git configs and create a remote GIT repository.
 * Do a `./lambda pullsync` and follows a git commit and push to remote GIT server.

 ### USAGE AND HOW IT WORKS

 ##### CODE PULL
 GIT PULL + AWS LAMBDA FUNCTION CODE DOWNLOAD - Recommended.

-It'll do git pull first, then follows code download from aws lambda function.
+It'll first do a GIT pull and then follows code download from AWS Lambda function.
 ```
 ./lambda pullsync
 ```